 - Click on the date in the lower left corner of the Google Earth window.
 Google Earth will jump to the oldest historical imagery available.

-6. Monitor Natural Disasters in Near Real Time
+5. Monitor Disaster Alerts in Near Real Time

 Google created a product called the Google Crisis Map to help people stay aware of developing natural disasters like hurricanes, storms, earthquakes, and more.